To see the other types of publications on this topic, follow the link: MSPSHA.

 Abstract:

 The problem of multi-skilled project scheduling (MSPSP) is a complex problem of task scheduling and resource assignment that comes up in the daily management of many software company.
 In this paper we present a constraint programming (CP) approach for the MSPSP.
 We extend the project scheduling literature by developing a project scheduling model that accounts for differing skills among workers.
 The computational results for the MSPSP show that the constraint programming approach increases the performance of the model solving processes.
-The results for the MSPSP is effective in solving the proposed problem.
+The results for the MSPSP is effective in solving the prop

 APA, Harvard, Vancouver, ISO, and other styles